-- 2.5.1 Applicants must have successfully completed the RACS Generic Surgical Sciences Examination (GSSE) by the application closing date. - 2.5.2 The requirement for applicants to pass the Clinical Examination in order to be offered a place on the Training programme is on hold for 2024 selection, for 2025 intake, and will resume in 2025, for 2026 intake, on the understanding that the exam is available in New Zealand.
+- 2.5.1 Applicants must have successfully completed the RACS Generic Surgical Sciences Examination (GSSE) by the application closing date. - 2.5.2 Applicants are no longer required to sit the Clinical Examination in order to be offered a place on the Training programme.
+Applicants who have passed the clinical prior to and including the October 2024 sitting will be considered under clause 4.7.6.